The public API of sphinx-codeautolink consists mostly of the configuration

 invalid_argument: issued when a directive is used incorrectly

-parse_block: issued when parsing a code block fails
+parse_block: issued when parsing a block fails with a

 import_star: issued when a library cannot be imported to determine the names that an